knpuniversity/ansible/knpu/ansistrano/shared-optimizations.md

 # Faster Deploy with Shared Files

 So far, each release is independent.
 And sometimes, that sucks!
-Each release has its *own* logs files.
+Each release has its *own* log files.
 There's nothing in `logs/` right now, but usually you'll find a `prod.log` file.
 The problem is that if you need to go look inside to debug an issue, you might have to look through 10 separate `prod.log` files across 10 separate deploys!